 Transport Security

-Fluent Bit provides integrated support for Transport Layer Security (TLS) and it predecessor Secure Sockets Layer (SSL) respectively.
-In this section we will refer as TLS only for both implementations.
+Fluent Bit provides integrated support for Transport Layer Security (TLS) and its predecessor Secure Sockets Layer (SSL).
+This section refers only to TLS for both implementations.

 Both input and output plugins that perform Network I/O can optionally enable TLS and configure the behavior.
 The following table describes the properties available: